Tianxiang-C/ctx/content/en/slides/23-02-13-pre-slides/index.md

   - To illustrate the negative effects of cynicism on students
 - The relative impact
   - Contributed to evidence for the significant relationship between social axioms and school belonging
 ---
-### a brief summary

-- Li et al. (2020) invetigated several research questions (i.e., the stability of social axioms, and the relationship between social axioms, school belonging, and flourishing), and the conclusions it draw have been cited for different purposes in the following articles.

----
 ### Thank you for your listening!